elena-kolevska/kidscornerseverywhere/README.md

 ## Portugal

+Almost every activity with a company requires a accident insurance, which is around 5 euros a day.

 ### Ericeira

 [NannyOn](https://www.facebook.com/Nannyon-1499484603694729/) - They come to your venue and set up a full kids' corner, including toys, nannies and snacks.